SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 On the 24th, with his partner Silvano Gheser they take the Torino cable car and are told about two French who have slept the previous night at the Torino refuge.

 Approaching the slope going up to the Col de La Fourche, they see the two French coming down.
-They had given up because of a veil of clouds in the morning which worried them.
+They gave up because of a veil of clouds in the morning which worried them.
 Bonatti sees not a cloud around.
 When he tells the two French that is name is Bonatti and that he is going to make the first winter ascent of The Pear, they change their mind and follow him up to the refuge-bivouac of La Fourche.

 Several days later, the Nuova Stampa will publish an interview of Bonatti in which he stated: “That day, conditions were ideal, better than in summer… And for me there is no better way to celebrate Christmas than to spend it up there, between sky, ice and rock.
 It is my passion.
 Some celebrate Christmas with a turkey, cakes and sparkling wine, others with a Christmas Eve dinner at the casino… As far we are concerned, we like the freezing wind at 4000 meters high and the stars which seem so near.
 Splendid joys but difficult to understand and explain…"